Unum Group (NYSE:UNM) Updates FY 2022 Earnings Guidance

 Unum Group (NYSE:UNM – Get Rating) issued an update on its FY 2022 earnings guidance on Monday morning.
-The company provided earnings per share guidance of $5.00-$5.22 for the period, compared to the consensus earnings per share estimate of $4.52.
+The company provided earnings per share (EPS) guidance of $5.00-$5.22 for the period, compared to the consensus estimate of $4.52.
 The company issued revenue guidance of -.

-Several research firms have commented on UNM.
-JPMorgan Chase & Co. increased their price target on shares of Unum Group from $30.00 to $34.00 in a research report on Tuesday, April 5th.
-StockNews.com raised shares of Unum Group from a hold rating to a buy rating in a research report on Thursday, May 12th.
-Barclays increased their price target on shares of Unum Group from $31.00 to $35.00 in a research report on Tuesday, May 10th.
-Citigroup initiated coverage on shares of Unum Group in a research report on Monday, May 23rd.
-They issued a neutral rating and a $36.00 price objective for the company.
-Finally, Zacks Investment Research lowered shares of Unum Group from a hold rating to a sell rating and set a $29.00 price objective for the company. in a research report on Wednesday, February 23rd.
-Two analysts have rated the stock with a sell rating, five have given a hold rating and two have issued a buy rating to the stock.
-According to data from MarketBeat, the company currently has an average rating of Hold and an average target price of $31.00.

 Unum Group, together with its subsidiaries, provides financial protection benefit solutions primarily in the United States, the United Kingdom, and Poland.
 It operates through Unum US, Unum International, Colonial Life, and Closed Block segments.
 The company offers group long-term and short-term disability, group life, and accidental death and dismemberment products; supplemental and voluntary products, such as individual disability, voluntary benefits, and dental and vision products; and accident, sickness, disability, life, and cancer and critical illness products.